 Every month of the year, certain items are discounted due to overstock, holiday sales, or transitions from one season to the next.
 Here are the shopping highlights for September in Hawai'i stores.
 Of course, we think the best way to save money is not to spend it!
 But, when you need or want to, plan your spending to take advantage of the times of the year when what you buy is at the lowest possible price.
 Special events with shopping discounts and deals include … [Read more...] about Best things to buy in September

-Affordable September events & entertainment
+Affordable September events

 Oʻahu: Waterman sports festival honors Duke Kahanamoku

 Every year in Hawaiʻi, the Duke Kahanamoku Ocean Festival celebrates the life of Native Hawaiian Duke Kahanamoku and to honor his Aloha spirit and achievements in surfing and other water sports.
-About Duke Kahanamoku Hawaiian royalty were the first surfers in Hawaiʻi.
-In 1895 and 1890, Prince David Kawānanakoa and Jonah Kūhiō Kalanianaʻole introduced surfing—riding ocean waves on long wooden boards—in California and Great Britain, sometimes joined on their trips … [Read more...] about Oʻahu: Waterman sports festival honors Duke Kahanamoku
+Duke’s OceanFest The Outrigger Duke Kahanamoku Foundation (ODKF) is a nonprofit organization founded in 1986 to perpetuate the spirit and legacy of Duke Kahanamoku.
+Duke’s OceanFest is an ocean sports festival held each summer in honor of famed waterman Duke Kahanamoku … [Read more...] about Oʻahu: Waterman sports festival honors Duke Kahanamoku

 Best things to buy in August

 Every month of the year, certain items are discounted due to overstock, holiday sales, or transitions from one season to the next.
-Here are the shopping highlights for August in Hawai'i stores.
 Of course, we think the best way to save money is not to spend it!
 But, when you need or want to, plan your spending to take advantage of the times of the year when what you buy is at the lowest possible price.
+Here are the shopping highlights for August in Hawai'i stores.
 Special events with shopping discounts and deals include … [Read more...] about Best things to buy in August

 Affordable August events

 Our August events calendar offers a wide variety of affordable entertainment across the Hawaiian Islands.
 We’ll continue to update this calendar throughout the month as many organizers announce new events.
-As always, we focus on “cheap” things to do with a kamaʻāina adult ticket price of $15 or less or a regular price of $25 or less.
-Sometimes we suggest events with higher ticket prices that we feel might be worth a splurge, mostly local music, film, and arts … [Read more...] about Affordable August events
+As always, we focus on “cheap” things to do with a kamaʻāina adult ticket price of $15 or less or a general admission price of $25 or less.
+Sometimes we suggest events with higher ticket prices that we feel might be worth a splurge, mostly local music, film, … [Read more...] about Affordable August events

 How to save on back-to-school supplies

 For many parents, shopping for school supplies is another chore in an already packed schedule.
 It can be more fun to think of it as a traditional outing.
 It can also be a lesson for your keiki on spending wisely and saving.
 Listed below are more strategies for shopping wisely for school supplies.
-How to save on back-to-school supplies Summertime is NOT the best time to shop for school supplies.
-A lot of school supplies go on clearance in September, when the … [Read more...] about How to save on back-to-school supplies
+August 5, 2024.
+Student first day of school.
+Hawaii DOE | Calendar Events (hawaiipublicschools.org) How to save on back-to-school supplies Summertime is NOT the best … [Read more...] about How to save on back-to-school supplies

 Where to watch fireworks on Fourth of July in Hawaiʻi